ArkuniGIT/Fetch/README.md

 js-cookie will be used to handle cookies which will be used to persist pinned dogs.

 Cypress will be used for End-2-End testing.
 It might be a bit overkill, but even small silly dog apps deserves testing!

+# Discussion

+The breed list page uses SSG because I made the assumption that there won't be a new dog breed every week.

+The dog collection page uses SSR because I again made an assumption that the API will occasionally be updated with new pictures.
+It probably doesn't happen often enough to warrant using SSR over SSG, since SSG is the usually the better way to serve pages.
+But since this is a showcase, I decided to mix things up a bit.

+From a UX perspective, I would like to have 1 less click for pinning and unpinning.
+Probably have a pin/unpin icon appear over each image when the user is hovering over, depending on their state.

 # Credit